Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 However, Webflow now offers an integrated feature (albeit a paid one) to translate your sites — via its new ‘Localization’ feature.
 This lets you translate site elements across static pages, CMS content and SEO settings.

 The bad news is Webflow’s new ‘Localization’ tool is very expensive (and significantly more than using WeGlot).
-To translate up to 3 Webflow sites comes at a cost of $9 per month each.
-But if you want to translate more than 3 sites, it’s even pricier — $29 per month per translated site (up to 5 translated sites).
+Translating up to 3 Webflow sites will cost you $9 per month each, but if you want to translate more than 3 sites, it’s even pricier — $29 per month per translated site (up to 5 translated sites).

 (Webflow users had been eagerly waiting for this feature to arrive, but there is now much discontentment over the approach the company has taken on pricing for it.)